urbit/urbit.org/content/grant-submission-guide.md

 ### Types of Proposals

-While we will entertain just about any idea that comes from the community, we are particularly interested in "capital goods": projects that provide new capabilities to the widest number of users or developers or add tooling to the platform.
+While we will entertain just about any idea that comes from the community, we are particularly interested in "capital goods": projects that provide new capabilities to the widest number of users and/or developers.

 Proposal types include: